Blocks & Lots

 Co-op

 Like a condominium, a co-op is an individual unit within a building.
 There are usually more than 5,000 co-ops on the market in NYC.
-With a co-op, however, you do not actually own the unit; rather, you are buying shares of the corporation that owns the building complex which gives you exclusive use of that individual unit.
-Although co-op’s are generally more affordable than other ownership options they have a reputation of a grueling board approval process.
-In recent years some co-ops have started to flip into condos and condos are certainly the more popular options among new construction.
+With a co-op, however, you do not actually own the unit; rather, you are buying shares of the corporation that owns the building complex, which gives you exclusive use of that individual unit.
+Although co-op’s are generally more affordable than other ownership options they have a reputation for a grueling board approval process.